Main Menu

 Audio and visual information; temperature and other physical health symptoms.

-We collect audio information directly from the consumers via voicemail, and visual information through the use of security cameras that are used in connection with building security; We collect audio information directly from the consumers via voicemail, and visual information through the use of security cameras that are used in connection with building security; we may collect temperature and other health symptom information directly from consumers visiting our offices.
+We collect audio information directly from the consumers via voicemail, and visual information through the use of security cameras that are used in connection with building security; we collect audio and visual information in connection with the use of online meeting platforms, such as Zoom and Microsoft Teams; we collect audio information directly from the consumers via voicemail, and visual information through the use of security cameras that are used in connection with building security; we may collect temperature and other health symptom information directly from consumers visiting our offices.

 Audio information is used solely to review and respond to messages.
 Video information is used solely to investigate a physical security breach.
 Temperature and other physical health symptom information is used solely to screen visitors to our offices when necessary to address health conditions.